Rapid tooling workflow with prototype mold tooling and molded sample parts

 Rapid Injection Molding

-Once tooling is approved, Zigitech can launch rapid injection molding for prototypes and bridge-volume demand.
+Once tooling is approved, ZigiTech can launch rapid injection molding for prototypes and bridge-volume demand.
 Our dedicated molding cells help customers reduce validation time and secure production-style thermoplastic parts faster.

 Rapid injection molding parts for low-volume production validation